Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Further Motivations for our Method

 \section{Further Motivations for our Method}

-In \Cref{sec:theory}, we argued that when the forward operator is convolution with a high-pass filter, existing methods have a large approximation between the conditional score and its approximation, which can lead to compromised sample quality in practice.
+In \Cref{sec:limitations}, we argued that when the forward operator is convolution with a high-pass filter, existing methods have a large approximation between the conditional score and its approximation, which can lead to compromised sample quality in practice.
 High-pass filtering may seem like a contrived example, because after all, many inverse problem tasks considered in the literature have forward operators that are low-pass filters, such as Gaussian deblurring and superresolution tasks.
-However, for complex image restoration tasks such as motion deblurring, the forward operator can indeed act as a high-pass filter in certain spatial directions of the image.
+Even though some natural imaging systems such as phase contrast microscopy, we argue that the high-pass filter effect can also show up in more complex image restoration tasks.
+For example, for motion deblurring, the forward operator can act as a high-pass filter in certain spatial directions of the image.
 In \Cref{fig:blur_fft}, we examine this effect by looking at the log magnitude of the frequency domain of an image convolved with a simple directional blur kernel.
 We can clearly see that in the red circled direction of the Fourier domain, the filter retains high frequency components of the original image.
 This is also mathematically evident using the Fourier convolution theorem.
 The Fourier convolution theorem states that

 where $\circledast$ denotes convolution and $\cdot$ denotes an element-wise product.
 Further, for a directional blur kernel, the Fourier transform in spatial directions has high frequency values in directions orthogonal to the direction of the blur.
 Thus, it is clear that in those directions, the motion blur will retain high frequency components.
 While the high-pass filter considered in \Cref{fig:approx_gap} was an extreme case of this, our analysis highlights a crucial deficiency of existing methods since high frequency components of the measurement can amplify approximation errors.